Dereavy/DankMemesFavouritePokemon/README.md

 # Top 3 Pokemon :
 ## 1. Gardevoir (J-3) with 135 occurances
 ![Gardevoir](https://assets.pokemon.com/assets/cms2/img/pokedex/full/282.png)
+It has the power to predict the future.
+Its power peaks when it is protecting its Trainer.

 ## 2. The white square in the corner (U-31) with 84 occurances

 ## 3. Corsola (E-8) with 57 occurances
 ![Corsola](https://assets.pokemon.com/assets/cms2/img/pokedex/full/222.png)
+It will regrow any branches that break off its head.
+People keep particularly beautiful Corsola branches as charms to promote safe childbirth.

 ## 4. Vaporeon (E-10) with 55 occurances
 ![Vaporeon](https://assets.pokemon.com/assets/cms2/img/pokedex/full/134.png)
+When Vaporeon’s fins begin to vibrate, it is a sign that rain will come within a few hours.